redcanaryco/surveyor/documentation.md

 Users can initialize the `Surveyor` class with their EDR system name and corresponding credentials to begin the survey process.
 The class may provide additional functionalities for configuring survey parameters, executing surveys, and generating survey reports.

-# survey (function)
+# process_telemetry (function)
-The survey method is part of the Surveyor class and is used for conducting surveys on various targets, such as systems, logs, or networks, to collect relevant data and information.
+The process_telemetry method is part of the Surveyor class and is used for conducting surveys on various targets using EDR data.

 ### Parameters:
+- `edr` (str, required): EDR platform you'll be querying against.
+- `creds` (dict, required):
 - `prefix` (str, optional): A string used as a prefix for the survey operation.
 - `hostname` (str, optional): The hostname of the target to be surveyed.
 - `days` (int, optional): The number of days of data to survey.